Dwarf Blue Panda Guppy (Poecilia reticulata), Tank-Bred!

 - Excellent for inhabiting the top of the aquarium

 - Diet: Omnivorous.
-Will easily accept high quality dry and frozen foods
+Will readily accept high quality dry and frozen foods

-- Origin: Tank-raised, but indigenous to Northern South America
+- Origin: Tank-bred, but indigenous to Northern South America